chibataiki/WiFi-Security/README.md

 # Wifi Security
-A list of wifi security.
+A list of wifi security resources.

 ## Contents